From-Kishore-Kumar/Employee_Retention_Recommendation/README.md

 # Employee Retention Recommendation

 ## Overview
 This project aims to provide recommendations for improving employee retention.
 Using data-driven techniques, the notebook explores key factors influencing employee turnover and suggests actionable strategies.
-This project was done as a Capstone Project for tha Google Careers Advanced Data Analytics Professional Certifications
+This project was done as a Capstone Project for the Google Careers Advanced Data Analytics Professional Certifications

 ## Key Features
 - **Data Analysis**: Insights into factors affecting employee retention.